 Throughout the school year it is important to be consistent, but never more crucial than during the first few weeks.
 If you expect your students to adjust to a new routine and expectations, you have to be very clear on what they are.
 Some days you might feel like a broken record, repeating the same expectation over and over again, but as the students get more acclimated to new classroom norms, you will find yourself not having to repeat yourself so much.
 Though, I’d be lying if I didn’t tell you that I often thought about creating a product where you could push a button and have different voice prompts, such as “please use walking feet” or “our hands are for helping friends, not hurting."

-Expecting perfection is not a realistic goal, especially during the first few weeks of the school year.
+Expecting perfection is not a realistic goal, especially during the back to school period.
 And you should also not beat yourself up about that.
 Knowing that some days will be better than others is important.
 It’s easy to beat ourselves up when things don’t go as planned.
 I was often guilty of this, until I decided to start journaling.
 At the end of each school day, I would write down at least one positive thing about the day.
 Some days I had many things to write down, and other days I would write, “Johnny did not eat the glue stick today."
 That’s positive, right?

-As the beginning of the school year quickly approaches, I hope that you will find comfort knowing that we are all in this together.
+As back to school quickly approaches, I hope that you will find comfort knowing that we are all in this together.
 Find your happy place and an outlet to decompress.
 Take time to pamper yourself and disconnect from the stress of your day.
 Take a long walk outside, soak in the tub, or if you are like me, watch HGTV and drink a glass of wine.
 But just one, because after all, it is a school night, right?